cabforum/code-signing/docs/CSBR.md

 2. Comply with these Requirements,
 3. Comply with the audit requirements set forth in this section, and
 4. If a CA, be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.
+5. In all cases, the CA MUST contractually obligate each Delegated Third Party to comply with all applicable requirements in these Requirements and to perform them as required of the CA itself.
+The CA MUST enforce these obligations and internally audit each Delegated Third Party’s compliance with these Requirements on an annual basis.

 ## 8.1  Frequency or circumstances of assessment